Francisco Ascaso: Anarchism

 On 25 June 1926 Ascaso was arrested by French Police, sentenced to six months, with intent to harm the King of Spain who was visiting France at the time.
 Upon being arrested Ascaso alongside Durruti and Jover Cortes were informed that they would be handed over to the Argentina government.
 An initiative entitled the Durruti-Ascaso-Jover Asylum Support Committee by The Anarcho-Communist Union was formed intending for the three men's release.
 They staged protests and hunger strikes against the police.
 Although the French government remained firm in their goals.
 While negotiating for their delivery talks began to become troublesome with both governments accusing each other of negligence.
 After a period of time the talks fell through and by 27 May 1927 all three men were freed and deported to Belgium.

 In November 1927 Ascaso and Durruti arrived in Lyon, France.
 In January 1928 Ascaso and Durruti traveled to Paris for the purpose of meeting with Joaquín Cortés as well as anarchist groups of the time.
 They were soon arrested upon arrival "infractions of the law on foreigners".
 They were sentenced to six months and were released in early October 1928 and arrived in Berlin by Late October.
 The two men lived with Augustin Souchy.
 Soon Paul Kampfmeyer, a former anarchist and member of the Berlin Social Democratic party who had previously aided anarchists Nestor Makhno (Note: In 1928 Durruti and Ascaso talked with Makhno about Ukrainian anarchism.) and Emma Goldman escape Russia, came in contact with the two men aiming to provide them with residency permits.
 During their time in Berlin fear of arrest was omnipresent so the men began to plan leaving.
 Ascaso returned to Spain by 1931.
 He returned from a deportation to Africa in 1932 to become an editor of Solidaridad Obrera (Workers' Solidarity) and secretary of the Catalan CNT.
 He supported CNT militias and opposed political alliances with organizations.

 During the Spanish Civil War, while living in Barcelona, Ascaso would form the Antifascist Militias Committee.
 Ascaso alongside Durruti and the CNT would attack army depots and the prison ship Uruguay with home-made grenades and improvised armoured cars.
 Ascaso was one of the 500 to die in the assault of Atarazanas barracks.
 Ascaso was buried in Montjuïc Cemetery alongside Durruti.

 Legacy

-He was remembered as a "saint" of anarchist movement and as a hero of the Catalan proletariat.
+He was remembered as a "saint" of the anarchist movement and as a hero of the Catalan proletariat.